ositaka/soul-healing-decapcms/data/page/home.md

     main_menu:
       show: true
       name: Golden Healing
-    title: Golden Hour
+    title: Golden Healing Hour
     items:
       - title: One-on-One
-        text:
-          Our one-on-one sessions are personalized to your unique needs and goals.
+        text: Our one-on-one sessions are personalized to your unique needs and goals.
           Whether you're seeking relief from physical pain, emotional trauma, or spiritual disconnection, the facilitator will work with you to create a safe and nurturing space for you to explore and heal.
         link: one-on-one
         image: /images/roos_two_persons_sitting_channeling_healing_golden_light_c4ba8935-207a-4d9c-80f3-0b811e399004.png
       - title: Groups/Circles
-        text:
-          His small group sessions offer the opportunity to connect with others who share your experiences and goals.
+        text: His small group sessions offer the opportunity to connect with others who share your experiences and goals.
 These sessions provide a supportive and nurturing environment for healing and growth.
 He limit the size of our groups to ensure that each individual receives the attention and